yt-project/unyt/paper/paper.md

 `Pint`, there are important differences which we elaborate on below.
-In addition, it's worth noting that all three codebases had origins at roughly the same time period. `Pint` initially began development in 2012 according to the git repository logs, and `astropy.units` was added in 2012 and was released as part of `astropy 0.2` in 2013, although the initial implementation was adapted from the `pynbody` library [@pynbody], which started in 2010 according to the git repository logs.
-That is to say, all three libraries began roughly at the same time and are examples in many ways of convergent evolution in software.
+In addition, it's worth noting that all three codebases had origins at roughly the same time period. `Pint` initially began development in 2012 according to the git repository logs, and `astropy.units` began development 2012 and was released as part of `astropy 0.2` in 2013, although the initial implementation was adapted from the `pynbody` library [@pynbody], which started its units implementation in 2010 according to the git repository logs.
 In the case of `unyt`, it originated via the `dimensionful` library [@dimensionful] in 2012.
-A few years later, `dimensionful` was elaborated on and improved to become `yt.units`, the unit system for the `yt` library [@yt] at a `yt` developer workshop in 2013 and was subsequently released as part of `yt 3.0` in 2014.
+Later, `dimensionful` was elaborated on and improved to become `yt.units`, the unit system for the `yt` library [@yt] at a `yt` developer workshop in 2013 and was subsequently released as part of `yt 3.0` in 2014.
 One of the design goals for the `yt` unit system was the ability to dynamically define "code" units (e.g. units internal to data loaded by yt) as well as units that depend on details of the dataset - in particular cosmological comoving units and the "little $h$" factor [@croton2013].
 For cosmology simulations in particular, this can be tricky because one might want to compare data from multiple outputs in a time series, with each output having a different mapping from internal units to physical units.
 This despite the fact that each output in the time series represents the same physical system and common workflows involve combining data from multiple outputs with different custom units.
 This requirement to manage complex custom units and interoperate between custom unit systems drove the `yt` community to independently develop a custom unit system solution.
 We have decided to repackage and improve `yt.units` in the form of `unyt` to both make it easier to work on and improve the unit system and encourage use of the unit system for scientific python users who do not want to install a heavy-weight dependency like `yt`.